openqasm/openqasm/source/language/openpulse.rst

   get_frequency(frame fr) -> float;

 Changing the frequency or phase behaves as an instantaneous operation (ie., its duration is zero device ticks) at the current time point of the frame.
-If a vendor If a vendor is unable to support such instantaneous operations, it is expected that the compiler shall raise a compile-time error when encountering such frame manipulations.
+If a vendor is unable to support such instantaneous operations, it is expected that the compiler shall raise a compile-time error when encountering such frame manipulations.